If there’s one thing that’s universal across all species on Earth (except maybe spiders), it’s the belief that flies are annoying.

 If your mutt is constantly being attacked and pestered by flies, there’s really nothing like Farnam Flys-Off Ointment.
 Not only was it the clear choice for the top spot, but it’s head and shoulders above the rest (except for our #2 product, but there’s a reason for that, which you’ll see shortly).

-2. Farnam Flys-Off Insect Repellent — Best Value
+2. Farnam Flys-Off Insect Repellent for Dogs — Best Value

 There’s a good reason why our top pick is only slightly better than our #2 pick, and that’s because they’re both from FarnamFarnam.
 This version of Flys-Off comes in a spray bottle, which makes application more convenient, but at the cost of reducing effectiveness a bit.